 Your body will become yours again, sure it might be different but don’t forget how amazing it is and all it has just been through to give you your baby.
 So go easy on yourself.

 Speaking of that uterus contracting, many new mums are taken by surprise by the afterbirth pains – which is simply your uterus contracting back to its regular size after its job is done.
 There will be bleeding too so just embrace those maternity pads or period underwear and roll with it.
 Comfort is key right now so wear clothes that are loose, breathable and cosy.

 9. It will feel like Groundhog Day for a little while

 You might feel down some days when you feel like you haven’t “achieved” much, but simply surviving the day is enough.
 These early days are tough and can feel monotonous when you’re in that ‘feed, sleep, poop, repeat’ phase.
 Once you feel up to it you can get out and about and enjoy your maternity leave or tackle those jobs around the house.
 But in these first few weeks lower the expectations and roll with it.

 10. Remember you know your baby best

-For all its highs and lows the newborn bubble is a truly special time, albeit it one of the hardest times.
-But it will pass and you will survive.
-One day you will look back on it as one of the most precious time in your life, even though we know it doesn’t feel like it right now.
-Give yourself and your baby time and grace to figure it all out, remember as long as they are fed and loved, everything else can wait.
+For all its highs and lows the newborn bubble is a truly special time, albeit one of the hardest times.
+But it WILL pass and you WILL survive.
+One day you will look back on it as one of the most precious times in your life, even though we know it doesn’t feel like it right now.
+Give yourself and your baby time and grace to figure it all out, remember as long as they are fed and loved, everything else can wait right now.